 You should aim to wear not only the boots/ shoes that you’ll be bringing but also the shorts/ shirts/jackets/pole/ rucksack and put them to the test.
-You’ll soon find if there is an annoying seam that will rub you red raw after a long day’s walking ( ditto for cycling, there’s a good reason why people buy and wear cycling shorts and tops).
+You’ll soon find if there is an annoying seam that will rub you redraw after a long day’s walking ( ditto for cycling, there’s a good reason why people buy and wear cycling shorts and tops).
 Let’s put one thing to rest here – Jeans are not suitable clothing for outdoor pursuits like walking & cycling!
-Not only can they rub you, they are uncomfortably hot in warm weather and stay wet when it rains. save your jeans for the evenings not on the trail.
+Not only can they rub you, but they are also uncomfortably hot in warm weather and stay wet when it rains. save your jeans for the evenings, not on the trail.

 Should you wear Boots or Shoes?

-Remember to air your feet /socks off when your stop for a rest and at lunch, this will help keep your feet dry and happy!
-Similarly stop when you feel a hotspot developing on your feet that is indicative of friction that can lead to a blister if unattended.
-If you hav ea friction spot apply some zinc tape, moleskin or other remedy.
+Remember to air your feet /socks off when you stop for a rest and at lunch, this will help keep your feet dry and happy!
+Similarly, stop when you feel a hotspot developing on your feet that is indicative of friction that can lead to a blister if unattended.
+If you have a friction spot apply some zinc tape, moleskin or other remedies.
 Remember an ounce of prevention is worth a pound of cure when it comes to blisters.

 What to bring?

 A thorny topic this one!
 It will depend somewhat on whether you are planning to carry all your own gear or use a luggage transfer service, (this is usually included with guided and self-guided travel arrangements.)
 If carrying your pack then every kilo counts and the common consensus is to aim for around 7kg or less as you could regret any extra weight on those long days.
 If your main bag is transported for you then your daypack should be relatively light as it will just contain water, snacks, guidebook, jacket, sunscreen, camera or other essential personal effects.